kaloprojects/KALO-ESP32-Voice-Assistant/README.md

 - RGB LED (status indicator) and Analog Poti (audio volume)

 # Installation & Customizing
-- Recording and playing audio are working offline, online connection needed for STT and TTS services
+- Recording and playing audio are working offline, online connection needed for STT, TTS and streaming services
 - No additional libraries needed, all header.h files are included in latest Arduino IDE (with ESP32 3.x) framework
 - Copy all 3 .ino files into same folder (it is one sketch, split into 3 Arduino IDE tabs)
 - Update your pin assignments in the header of all 3 .ino files